 Albizu University was founded on the premise that the needs of a multicultural society are best served by professionals who are culturally competent and inclusive.
 In accordance with this mission, the Psy.D. in Clinical Psychology program provides in-depth exposure to diverse populations to prepare students to offer culturally sensitive clinical psychology services to an increasingly complex world.

-CAU’s Psy.D. graduates go on to secure gainful employment, with our most recent alumni survey showing 92% of respondents were working within the field. .
-Once our students become “psychologists”, they work in a wide range of specialty areas including research, treatment, testing, assessment, supervision, and consultation.
-In addition, our students can be found in an array of different settings, including hospitals, private practice, universities, research centers and the military.
+Albizu University Psy.D. graduates go on to secure gainful employment as psychologists, with our most recent alumni survey showing 92% of respondents working within the field.
+The alumni work in a wide range of specialty areas, including research, treatment, testing, assessment, supervision, and consultation.
+They can be found in an array of settings, including hospitals, private practice, universities, research centers, and the military.
 The majority of our graduates are employed in government agencies, private practice, medical centers, or community agencies, with many holding high-level positions.

 The field of psychology has a promising job outlook.
 According to the Bureau of Labor Statistics, employment for psychologists is expected to grow 19 percent from 2014 to 2024, a rate that is much faster than the average for all occupations.
 In addition, the demand for bilingual, culturally competent Hispanic clinicians has significantly increased due to the demographic changes in the United States and the need for increased mental health services in Puerto Rico and other countries throughout the hemisphere.